danielChuks/unique-number-dappGame/workshop.md

 In this workshop i would work you through the details of my submitted Hack game "unique number game".

-This workshop, takes into consideration of the fact that you have indeed complete the reach tutorial.
+This workshop, takes into consideration the fact that you have indeed complete the reach tutorial.

 We assume that you’ll go through this workshop in a directory named `~/reach/workshop-unique-number-dappgame:`
 ```bash